The Golden Goblet: Plot summary

-Ranofer is an orphaned 12-year-old boy whose mother had died at birth.
+Ranofer is an orphaned 12-year-old boy whose mother had died in his childbirth.
 Ranofer had learned many things at a goldsmith's shop with his father Thutra.
 Without his half brother, Gebu, he would be living on the streets.
 His evil half brother beats and mistreats Ranofer.
 Ranofer has to stay with Gebu because his father, Thutra, died when he was young.
-His father knew Zau, the master goldsmith well.
+His father knew Zau, the master/best goldsmith well.
 When the tallies of gold sweepings do not add up, Ranofer tries to figure out why.
 He determines that Ibni the Babylonian porter is smuggling gold to Gebu through wineskins that Ranofer unknowingly carries home.
 Ranofer tries to stop this, but Gebu forces him to continue, threatening to beat again and sell him into slavery.
 Ranofer makes two new friends, the Ancient and Heqet, but things take a turn for the worse when Gebu moves him to his stone cutting shop to be an apprentice after Ibni is caught.
-Ranofer doesn't like the job as much as his dream where he is to be apprentice by Zau, the master goldsmith.
+Ranofer doesn't like the job as much as his dream where he is to be apprentice by Zau, the master/best goldsmith.
 With the help of his new friends, Ranofer discovers that someone else is stealing gold at night after getting suspicious again.
 After Heqet suggests they work together to spy on Gebu and his evil helpers, they meet in a thicket near the river, share food, and talk about what they have heard during midday when Ranofer gets a break from his awful job at the stonecutters' shop.